During the last 10 years, I’ve helped hundreds of children to feel gorgeous from the inside out. I’ve helped them

-- supporting them to feel safe enough to go away from home or on residential and have fun without their family
+- feel safe enough to go away from home or on residential and have fun without their family

-- boosting their confidence so they can stand up for themselves and handle bullies
+- boost their confidence so they can stand up for themselves and handle bullies

-- helping them to manage their stress levels so they can cope with the pressures of school
+- manage their stress levels so they can cope with the pressures of school

-- helping them believe in themselves and find good friends who treat them with kindness
+- believe in themselves and find good friends who treat them with kindness

-I’ve also written about the true magic of coaching and what goes on behind the scene here, because it’s hard to trust something you can’t see.
 As I look back on my days in my coaching room, I smile fondly and feel pretty chuffed to bits for all the children who have shown up and done the work.
 That takes courage *claps loudly * and not everybody is prepared to introspect so deeply which affirms their courage, determination and sensitivity.